Fabián García: Personal life and death

-Recognition
+Recognition and legacy

 The Fabián García Science Center at New Mexico State University is named after Garcia, as are the university's Center for International Programs, Garcia Hall, and the building containing their Center for International Programs.
-In 2005, Dr. García was inducted into the American Society for Horticultural Science Hall of Fame.
+In 2005, García was inducted into the American Society for Horticultural Science Hall of Fame.
 In 2019, he became the first Hispanic and the first New Mexican to be inducted into the National Agricultural Center and Hall of Fame.

+The Fabián García Collection, consisting of his papers, correspondence, manuscripts, notebooks, speeches and additional materials, is held in the New Mexico State University Library Archives and Special Collections.
+The archive also contains his professional papers, business documents, and a selection of photographs.